ellakk/5v5dota2ai-framework/readme.md

 ## About

-This is a DotA 2 bot framework intended to be run with the DoTa 2 [[https://github.com/ellakk/5v5dota2ai-addon][5V5 addon]].
+This is a DotA 2 bot framework intended and needed to be run with the updated [DoTa 2 ADDON dota2ai](https://github.com/ellakk/5v5dota2ai-addon).
 It has been developed by Dennis Nilsson and Kalle Lindqvist.
-It is based on the [[https://github.com/lightbringer][dota2ai project]] by Tobias Mahlmann.
+It is based on this [project](https://github.com/lightbringer/dota2ai) by Tobias Mahlmann.

 ## Requirements